VictorErikson/notesApp/TOFIX.md

 -cannot save an empty note. alert in services/saveNote.tsx (make into the same error square as "sure you wanna delete?")
 -"Failed to fetch users" -error in AllNotesMobile

+\* BUG if user make field empty when editing

 \*redo buttons to links?

 \*insert showRestore button into NoteTopMenuMobile